 Taking medications to slow your heart rate may leave you in atrial fibrillation, although most people tolerate an irregular heart rhythm if the rate is kept between 60 to 100 beats per minute.
 Furthermore, the study found that antiarrhythmic medications were expensive, often had side effects, and did not produce better results in this group of people.

-In some people the heart rate remains rapid, because medication may either be ineffective or not tolerated.
+In some people, the heart rate remains rapid, because the medication may either be ineffective or not tolerated.
 In these cases, a non-surgical procedure called radiofrequency catheter ablation may be done.
 If available, electrophysiology testing is first done to try to identify the source of the abnormal electrical signals.